massimofasciano/mafl-rust/README.md

 MAFL can be used to write "smart" config files or scripts for a compiled Rust program.
 The scripts can call back to the Rust code via custom functions.
 Rust can send data into the script and recover a result value or even the full execution context.
 As I said before, there are better tools for this, but I wanted my little experiment to support this functionality.
+There is still a lot of work to be done at the boundary layer to make passing data to and from Rust more transparent.
+Same with registering custom functions. ``Rhai`` does this very elegantly.
+In MAFL it's still very clumsy but it works.

 ## Having fun